How can shipping lines be classified?

 RELATED

-- Successful Shipment of Custom D-Type Fenders to South Asia
+- Successful Shipment of D3.3xL6.5m Pneumatic Fenders to Southeast Asia